-Bones need calcium and phosphorus to remain healthy and strong, but the body also needs vitamin D to be able to absorb these two minerals.
+Bones need calcium and phosphorus to remain healthy and strong, but the body also needs vitamin D to be able to absorb these 2 minerals.
 Without this necessary vitamin, bones can become soft and flexible.
 This softening is called osteomalacia, or rickets when diagnosed in children.
 The condition is called osteomalacia when the bone softening occurs after the growth plates have closed.

 Rickets is still a major childhood problem in poorer, colder countries where babies are kept mainly inside the home and foods rich in vitamin D are not readily available.